-Lori Loughlin's Husband Mossimo Giannulli Is Released From Prison, Moves to Halfway House - E!
+Lori Loughlin's Husband Mossimo Giannulli Is Released From Prison - E!
 Online

-Lori Loughlin is one step closer to having her full house back.
+Looks like Lori Loughlin has got her full house back.

-The Fuller House alum's husband Mossimo Giannulli and father of their daughters Olivia Jade and sister Isabella Rose has been released from a jail facility near Santa Barbara, Calif. and moved to a Residential Reentry Center, or halfway house, in San Pedro, near the city of Long Beach, prison records showed on Saturday, April 3.
-He began serving a five-month sentence for his role in the college admissions scandal in November.
+The Fuller House alum's husband Mossimo Giannulli and father of their daughters Olivia Jade and sister Isabella Rose has been released from a federal prison facility near Santa Barbara, Calif., where he has spent most of his five-month sentence for his role in the college admissions scandal, jail records show.
+The Associated Press reported that he is under home confinement.

+Prison records show that Giannuli is still a Federal Bureau of Prisons inmate and under the jurisdiction of Long Beach RRM, which provides oversight for halfway houses in the Long Beach, Calif. area.
 His official release date is April 17.

 In January, a court denied Mossimo's request to be released from prison early and spend the remainder of his sentence at home after he spent 56 days in solitary confinement.
 The judge noted that he has since been moved to general population and that his "current circumstances" pose no immediate risk to his health, especially as he does not suffer from "any condition which would place him at an increased risk of severe illness due to COVID-19 nor, indeed, that he suffers from any particular medical condition."